-As to its occasion, the muhrim starts reciting it from the moment of ihram, being mustahabb for him to continue it--all the five schools agree--until the ramy of Jamarat al-'aqabah.
+As to its occasion, the muhrim starts reciting it from the moment of ihram, being mustahabb for him to continue it--all the five schools agree--until the ramy of Jamarat al-'agabah.
 To utter it loudly is mustahabb for men (not for women), except in mosques where prayers are offered in congregation, particularly in the Mosque of 'Arafat.
-According to the Imamiyyah school, it is mustahabb to discontinue reciting the talbiyah on sighting the houses of Makkah.
+According to the Imamiyyah school, it is mustahabb to discontinue reciting the talbiyah on the houses of Makkah.
 A woman may recite the talbiyah just aloud enough to be heard by herself or someone near her.
-It is blessings also mustahabb proclaim on the Prophet and Family his (al-Tadhkirah; Fighal-Sunnah).
+It is also mustahabb to proclaim blessings the Prophet and his Family (s). on (al-Tadhkirah; Fighal-Sunnah).